-7. Conclusions and Future Work
+7 Conclusions and Future Work

 As distributed database systems move from static, controlled environments to highly dynamic, decentralized settings, we are convinced that correctly handling uncertainty and erroneous information will become a key challenge for improving the overall quality of query answering schemes.
-The vast majority of approaches are today centered around global and deductive methods, which seem quite inappropriate to maximize the performance of systems that operate without any form of central coordination.
-Contrary to these approaches, we consider an abductive, non-monotonic reasoning scheme, which reacts to observations and inconsistencies by propagating belief in a decentralized way.
+The vast majority of approaches are today centered around local and deductive methods which seem quite inappropriate to maximize the performance of systems that operate without any form of central coordination.
+Contrary to these approaches, we consider an abductive, non-monotonic reasoning scheme which reacts to observations or inconsistencies by globally propagating belief in a decentralized way.
 Our approach is computationally efficient as it is solely based on sum-products operations.
-Also, we have shown its high effectiveness by evaluating it on sets of randomly generated database networks.
-We are currently implementing our approach in our Semantic Overlay Network called GridVine [14] and plan to analyze the computational overhead and scalability properties of our iterative message passing approach in dynamic environments.
-Furthermore, we are currently interested in testing other inference techniques (e.g., generalized belief propagation [21], or techniques constructing a junction tree in a distributed way [22]) in order to determine the most efficient way of performing inference in our decentralized database setting.
+Also, we have proven its usefulness by evaluating its performance on a set of realworld schemas.

+We are currently testing our heuristics on larger automatically-generated PDMS settings.
+We are particularly interested in understanding the relation between exact inference and our approximate results in those environments.
+We are also analyzing the computational overhead and scalability properties of other inference techniques (e.g., generalized belief propagation [23], or techniques constructing a junction tree in a distributed way [19]).
+Finally, as global interoperability is always challenged by the dynamics of the mapping network, we plan to analyze the tradeoff between the efforts required to maintain the probabilistic network in a coherent state and the potential gain in terms of relevance of results.